Technica-Corporation/ipls_anomaly_detection/README.md

   > **_NOTE:_**  The previous version pulled in a specific version of OpenBLAS that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.

+This step must be completed on all devices that will be running the Bootstrapper or Peer containers.

 From ipls_anomaly_detection, navigate to compile_container: